-At times, it feels as though I’ve lived a life based on inspirational quotes.
+At times, it feels as though I’ve lived my life based on inspirational quotes.
 All those juicy metaphysical pearls of zen wisdom strewn and strafed across the internet’s fertile landscape.

 I was on a slippery slope back in my late teens.
 The details of which are neither here nor there.
 Suffice it to say I wound up adrift in a very unforgiving place.
-That’s when and where I discovered that rock bottom has a basement.
+That’s when and where I discovered that rock bottom indeed has a basement.

 But I digress, for it was those same streets that gave birth to my fascination with philosophy.
 Desperation can be one hell of a motivator.

-Not the Plato or Socrates style philosophy mind you, the forebearers of western thought.
-No, I precious to the arcane ancient esoteric writings of The Vedas, Sutras, and Tao te Ching.
-Unlike the Judeo Christian message, so many peers grew up listening to, these scribes resonated with me on a much deeper level.
+Not the Plato or Socrates style of philosophy mind you, the forebearers of western thought.
+No, instead, I was drawn more to the arcane ancient esoteric writings of The Vedas, Sutras, and Tao te Ching.
+Unlike the Judeo Christian message that so many of my peers grew up listening to, these venerable scribes resonated with me on a much deeper soul level.

-I was later to discover that the wrong people, were, in fact, the right people.
-Every person you encounter in life can be your guru if you are open to allowing such.
-And these misjudged misunderstood educators taught me some very precious life lessons indeed.
+I was soon to discover that the wrong people were, in fact, the right people.
+You see, every person you encounter in life can be your guru if you are open to such.
+And these misjudged misunderstood masters of the street taught me some very precious life lessons indeed.

 Amen For Zen

 Jump ahead several decades, and I am still to be found wading knee-deep in the muddied waters of life’s mysteries.
-Some abiding and self-evident while others still, unraveling layer upon layer so gradual as to be almost imperceptible.
+Some abiding and self-evident while others still, unraveling layer upon layer so gradually as to be almost imperceptible.
 Waiting as it were for the young student’s mind to be openly able to receive.

-Truths that are at times empirical but more often than not, observational.
-Though always and forever everpresent, enduring and powerful.
+Truths that are at times empirical but more often than not observational.
+Though notwithstanding, always and forever present, enduring and powerful.

-One such self-revealing truth seeped up through my cranial crevices sometime back during a regular morning tai chi practice.
+One such self-revealing truth seeped up through my cranial crevices sometime back during my regular morning tai chi practice.
 It truly was a eureka moment.
-A mental shift that can skyrocket anyone’s personal productivity, as it has mine.
+A monumental shift that can skyrocket anyone’s personal productivity, as it has mine.